muesli/go-app-paths/README.md

 go-app-paths
 ============

-Lets you retrieve platform-specific paths (like directories for app-data, cache, and logs)
+Lets you retrieve platform-specific paths (like directories for app-data, cache, config, and logs)

 ## Installation